FlipW0rld/CS506_Project/README.md

 In this project, a series of feature engineering steps were implemented to enhance the model's performance and capture underlying patterns in the data.
 Below is a detailed explanation of these steps:

 #### Data Preprocessing
-After loading the raw data, several preprocessing steps were applied:

-#####  ~Date and Time Formatting:
-The Date column was converted into a standard datetime format.
-The Arrival Time column was converted into time format, and new features were derived to represent ground truth time.
-##### ~Derived Time Features:
-arrival_minutes_after_noon: This feature calculates the number of minutes between the arrival time and noon (12:00).
-It is derived directly from the Arrival Time column without explicitly creating arrival_hour or arrival_minute.
-##### ~Weekday Mapping:
-The Week Day column was mapped to numeric values (e.g., Monday = 0, Sunday = 6) to facilitate machine learning tasks.
+After loading the raw data, several preprocessing steps were applied to ensure the dataset was ready for further analysis.
+The Date column was converted into a standard datetime format, and the Arrival Time column was converted into time format.
+The Week Day column was mapped to numeric values (e.g., Monday = 0, Sunday = 6), enabling easier handling by machine learning models.
+Additionally, the Weather column was transformed using one-hot encoding to generate binary indicator variables for different weather conditions, ensuring categorical variables did not introduce biases.

-##### ~Weather Encoding:
-The Weather column was transformed using one-hot encoding, generating binary indicator variables for different weather conditions.
-This avoids bias associated with categorical variables.
-Adding Simple Features
+#### Adding Simple Features

-To capture additional temporal patterns, the following features were introduced:

-##### ~Peak Hour Indicator (IsPeakHour):
-A binary feature that identifies whether the arrival time falls within peak hours: 7:00–9:00 (morning peak) or 17:00–19:00 (evening peak).
-##### ~Time Period Classification (TimePeriod):
-The day was divided into four periods:
-Early Morning: 0:00–6:00
-Morning: 7:00–11:00
-Afternoon: 12:00–17:00
-Evening: 18:00–23:59
-This feature helps capture time-of-day trends and variations in data patterns.
+To further enrich the dataset, features representing temporal patterns were added.
+A binary feature, IsPeakHour, was introduced to identify whether the arrival time fell within typical peak hours (7:00–9:00 in the morning and 17:00–19:00 in the evening).
+Another feature, TimePeriod, categorized the day into four distinct periods: Early Morning (0:00–6:00), Morning (7:00–11:00), Afternoon (12:00–17:00), and Evening (18:00–23:59).
+These features capture the behavioral differences in data associated with different times of the day.

 #### Adding Weather Features
-To incorporate the influence of weather conditions on the data, hourly weather data was fetched from the Open-Meteo API.
-The following steps were performed:

-##### ~API Integration:
-For each unique date in the dataset, hourly weather data was fetched using latitude and longitude parameters.
-The weather data includes key variables: temperature, precipitation, wind speed, humidity, and cloud cover.
-##### ~Feature Generation:
-The hourly weather data was processed to extract relevant metrics for each hour, including:
-temperature_2m: Temperature at 2 meters above ground.
-apparent_temperature: Feels-like temperature.
-precipitation: Precipitation rate.
-wind_speed_10m: Wind speed at 10 meters above ground.
-relative_humidity_2m: Relative humidity at 2 meters.
-cloud_cover: Cloud coverage as a percentage.
-##### ~Data Merging:
-The weather data was merged with the original dataset based on the Date and Arrival Time.
-Temporary columns used during the merging process, such as intermediate timestamps, were removed to keep the dataset clean.
+To incorporate weather effects, hourly weather data was fetched using the Open-Meteo API.
+For each unique date in the dataset, weather data was retrieved based on the latitude and longitude of the location.
+This data included key weather metrics such as temperature (temperature_2m), apparent temperature (apparent_temperature), precipitation rate (precipitation), wind speed (wind_speed_10m), relative humidity (relative_humidity_2m), and cloud cover (cloud_cover).
+The hourly data was aligned with the dataset based on the Date and Arrival Time to ensure temporal consistency.
+Temporary columns created during the merging process were removed, leaving a clean, enriched dataset.

-Feature Engineering Outcomes
+#### Feature Engineering Outcomes
-The final enriched dataset includes a comprehensive set of features that capture temporal, weather-related, and peak-hour effects.
-This enhanced dataset provides the model with diverse dimensions of information, enabling more robust predictions.
+The final dataset, saved as a csv file, contains a robust set of features encompassing time, weather, and peak-hour patterns.
+These engineered features provide diverse and relevant information, enabling the model to make more accurate and insightful predictions.

 ### Model Training (模型构建和训练):